hamsterz0/Copilot-Dynamic-Plugin/README.md

 _Discover the future of aviation safety today with CDP._

+Below is the detailed setup process.
 To summarize the installation steps, check below.
 ```
 --- End of context ---
 <|end|>